Our People

 Chris also provides training to local authorities, residential providers and fostering agencies in understanding and working with issues of sexual abuse, sexually harmful behaviour and complex trauma.

-Do you have the experience and the time to be an IRCT Trustee?
+Do you have the experience and the time to join us?

 As a growing charity, we are always keen to hear from people who would like to get more involved.
 Someone with research experience / University links or those who have fundraising experience would be advantageous